Elon University World Language Assessment

 Help us facilitate your success with these opportunities by following the instructions below and completing the language assessment in the language(s) that you have previously studied and/or spoken.
 Since we need to assess what you currently know, based on your past experience, no external resources can be used to answer the assessment questions.

 For incoming students, the language assessment is also used to finalize your course schedule; as well as to determine whether you can fulfill the Elon Core Curriculum’s World Language Requirement by virtue of your previous experience.

-- To take your first attempt at the language assessment online for French, German, Italian, Russian and/or Spanish, please click here (full address: https://bit.ly/2VNfwSc) and sign up/log in with your @elon.edu email account.
+- To take your first attempt at the language assessment online for French, German, Italian, Russian and/or Spanish, please click here (full address: http://bit.ly/2VNfwSc) and sign up/log in with your @elon.edu email account.

 - Typically, the assessment takes about 30 minutes.

 - Since we need to assess what you currently know, based on your past experience, no external resources can be used to answer the assessment questions.

 - After completing the assessment, confirm in which language you took it by writing to email@example.com.

 - For Arabic, Chinese, Hebrew, Latin, and other languages contact firstname.lastname@example.org.